Battle of Hainan Island: Preliminary attacks

-In the months leading up to the main landings, forces of the PLA conducted a series of preparatory moves aimed at degrading the defences of Hainan Island and positioning insurgent networks on‑island.
-The ROCAF employed air attacks against communist‑held bases on the Leizhou Peninsula and Hainan, with impunity because many of the coastal anti‑air defences were weak or absent.
+In the months leading up to the main landings, the PLA conducted preparatory activities to degrade the defences and prepare the HIC.
+The ROC Air Force attacked communist bases on the Leizhou Peninsula and Hainan with impunity; communist coastal anti‑air defences were weak or absent.

-From late February 1950, the PLA began covert sea‑crossings and small landings onto Hainan via the Qiongzhou Strait.
-These probe operations used dozens of junks and small craft; many of the landings were dispersed and evaded detection by the ROC.
-According to one account, larger waves occurred on 10, 26 and 31 March, as the PLA placed reinforcements to strengthen the local communist guerrilla movement (the Hainan Independent Column) and to secure staging areas for the main assault.
+From late February 1950, the PLA executed probing operations across the Qiongzhou Strait with covert small-scale amphibious landings; the landings, using dozens of junks and small craft landings, were dispersed and frequently evaded ROC detection.
+According to one account, larger waves occurred on 10, 26 and 31  March to reinforce the HIC and secure staging areas for the main assault.

 Main landings

 The main communist amphibious assault started on the night of 16 April.
 The troops crossed in 318 junks divided into multiple waves.
 A number of transports were sunk by the ROC air force and navy.
 Most of the campaign's 4,000 communist casualties occurred during the initial crossing.

-Once ashore, PLA forces advanced inland and linked up with the local guerilla forces of the HIC, which had already established control over significant interior areas and assisted by guiding landing forces, securing routes, and disrupting ROC rear areas.
+Once ashore, PLA forces advanced inland and linked up with the HIC guerillas.
+The HIC already controlled large interior areas and assisted by guiding landing forces, securing routes, and disrupting ROC rear areas.
 Haikou in the north fell on 23 April.

 The ROC defence disintegrated from disunity of command and lack of supplies.
-The ROC forces conducted a southward withdrawal while under pressure from the pursuing communists.
-Commanders and up to 70,000 troops and accompanying civilians embarked for evacuation, leaving much of the island’s defence unordered.
+Morale collapsed.
+They retreated southwards pursued by the communists.
+The ROC evacuated commanders and nearly 70,000 troops and refugees.
+Elements of the 4th Regiment from the ROC Marine Corps' 2nd Brigade landed to cover the evacuation of the ROC Navy from Yulin.
+The military evacuation was completed by the 27 April.

-Sanya and Yulin in the south fell to the communists within a week of Haikou, allowing the PRC to proclaim victory on 1 May.
+Sanya and Yulin in the south fell to the communists within a week of Haikou.
+The PRC declared victory on 1 May.
+The ROC announced the abandonment of the island on 2 May.